OpenCloudOS/OpenCloudOS-Kernel/README.md

 # OpenCloudOS-Kernel
-TencentOS Server kernel源代码已经移到OepnCloudOS社区维护,OpenCloudOS kernel是TencentOS Server kernel镜像输出的稳定社区版本. https://gitee.com/OpenCloudOS/OpenCloudOS-Kernel
+This repo is moved to https://gitee.com/OpenCloudOS/OpenCloudOS-Kernel

 Jul 13, 2023